 NOTE: The Biotinylated Antibody Cocktail (ITEM 3) must be prepared before use.
-See Section VII for details.
+See Section VII for details

-9) Pipette 1 ml of the prepared Biotinylated Antibody Cocktail into each well and incubate for 1.5 to 2 hours at RT OR overnight at 4°C.

-10) Aspirate biotinylated antibody cocktail from each well.
+- 9. Pipette 1 ml of the prepapred Biotinylated Antibody Cocktail into each well and incubate for 1.5 to 2 hours at room temperature OR overnight at 4°C. - 10.
+Aspirate Biotinylated Antibody Cocktail from each well.